 The KC Black Arts Network is a social enterprise and brainchild of mine.
-I created KCBAN because I was always stuck by the lack of black artists' representation at galleries or festivals or art fairs or restaurants or almost anywhere in KC.
-I was also stuck by the lack of wider support from the community at large.
+I created KCBAN because I was always struck by the lack of black artists' representation at galleries or festivals or art fairs or restaurants or almost anywhere in KC.
+I was also struck by the lack of wider support from the community at large.
 Kansas City and its surrounding areas have a long rich history of contributions by fabulous Black artists from all disciplines.
 From the likes of artist extraordinaire Gordon Parks, master sculpture Ed Dwight, poet Langston Hughes to more contemporaries like jazz saxophonist Bobby Watson, soprano Roberta Gumbel, textile artist Sonie Joi Thompson Ruffin, singer/actor Janelle Monae, actor Don Cheadle, producer Dayna North, comedian Eddie Griffith, producer Mara Brock Akil, actor Trai Byers and film makers Kevin Willmott and Morgan Cooper.
 The list is huge and the roots are deep.

 This effort is meant to bring both the artists and artist enthusiasts together in a more consistent and meaningful way.
 No more excuses of not knowing what's happening in your own city.
 No more excuses of not supporting your own.
 No more "I didn't know that" as it relates to contributions from our own.